rei/rei-cedar-docs/docs/components/tabs/README.md

                 "name": "id",
                 "type": "string",
                 "default": "N/A",
                 "description": "Sets reference identifier for tab content.
-This property is required and is necessary or accessibility.
+This property is required and is necessary for accessibility.
 Must be unique for each tabPanel, and cannot be the same as the `aria-labelledby` property."
               },
               {
                 "name": "aria-labelledby",